cclib/cclib.github.io/_sources/data_notes.txt

 The difficulty in handling the basis for a molecule with symmetry and the availability of extra information in the fragment calculations makes using aooverlaps (as specified for the other formats) inappropriate, except for certain circumstances.
 Therefore, an extra member called fooverlaps is available for the ADF parser.

-**ADF**: There are no required inputfile options for fooverlaps to be suppored; however, if one wishes to have SFOs map directly to atomic basis functions, there are two requirements.
+**ADF**: There are no required inputfile options for fooverlaps to be supported; however, if one wishes to have SFOs map directly to atomic basis functions, there are two requirements.
 First, the ``Symmetry NOSYM`` option must be given to force ADF to not linearly combine atomic orbitals into SFOs.
 Second, fragment calculations cannot be done (for obvious reasons).
 Also, it is suggested that ``Eigval 99999 99999`` be put into an ``Eprint`` block of the input file of a spin-restricted calculation so that every molecular orbital energy will be printed.

 .. index::
     single: basis sets; gbasis (attribute)